ahowe42/QuantExplNotebooks/README.md

 # Quantitative Modeling Exploration

-This is a repository for various quantitative modeling explorations I perform.
+This is a repository for various quantitative modeling explorations / demonstrations I perform.
 Most of the explorations stored here will (or have) come from modeling topics I read about or hear somewhere, and want to explore in more detail.
+In addition, there are few notebooks I created to demonstrate some topic.
 I have worked on these various topics over the course of a few years, just keeping the files on my computer, but decided to store them all in a single repository.
 The current explorations are listed below.

 ## Holt-Winters Time Series Modeling